Floating Islands

 Harvest your plants

 Harvest your plants annually, biannually, or quarterly, depending how fast they grow.
 Simply pull the pots and plants free from the reusable mats.

-You can compost the plants, gift them to friends, or replants them by the waters edge.
+Then pull the plants out of the reusable pots.
 This permanently removes the uptaken nutrients (aka fertiliser) from your water.

+You can compost the plants, gift them to friends, or replant them on the banks of the dam, out of the water.

 Step 4